veltman/principles/README.md

 * Text should be text, not text in an image.

 * Make it clear that clickable things are clickable.
-They should have `cursor: pointer`, and if they're text, they should be distinct from other text.
+They should have `cursor: pointer`, have hover states, and if they're text, they should be distinct from other text.

 * Avoid lightbox modals if possible.